Skip to content

 • Cost: Pricing is per token (input + output).
 Unnecessary context wastes money.

 • Quality: Better, more relevant context produces better outputs.
-Irrelevant context degrades performance (the "lost in the middle" problem).
+Irrelevant context degrades performance (the "lost in the middle" problem and "context rot" as windows fill).

 • Latency: More tokens = longer processing time.